 Dr Adam Lucas is a senior lecturer in the School of Humanities and Social Inquiry at the University of Wollongong.
 Adam’s research focusses on energy policy responses to anthropogenic climate change and the peaking of world oil, coal and gas production.

-Joel Rosenzweig Holland is a Sydney-based researcher interested in democratic renewal, emergent economic structures and environmental justice.
+Joel Rosenzveig Holland is a Sydney-based researcher interested in democratic renewal, emergent economic structures and environmental justice.
 He is midway through a Masters in Political Economy at the University of Sydney, and works part-time as a bicycle mechanic.

 Simone Marsh assisted in the editing of this story.